 - Step 6 Simmer uncovered for 15-20 minutes.
 Remove thyme/basil bundles and discard.

-- Step 7 Using an immersion blender or blend in batches until smooth.
+- Step 7 Using an immersion blender or blender blend in batches until smooth.
 Season with kosher salt.
 Simmer on low for another 5 minutes.
 Turn heat on low and stir in cream.
 Add the pinch of cayenne and stir in the lemon juice.

 - Step 8 Top with basil oil, micro greens of your choice, and croutons.
 Serve and enjoy!